Rihardskombu/steam-launch-game-bat/README.md

 # Launch your favorite steam game using .bat file

-find replace an app(game id) using: https://steamdb.info/app/570/
+find and replace an app(game id) using: https://steamdb.info/app/570/